jcnevess/sunnyside-agency/README.md

-# Frontend Mentor - Sunnyside agency landing page solution
+# Sunnyside agency landing page solution

-This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).

 It is a responsive landing page made with HTML, CSS and Javascript.